officialbishowb/officialbishowb/README.md

 and more related stuff like that
 - 💻 I’m currently an IT student
 - ✅ Learning daily
-- ✉ Write me in telegram for anytype of collaboration
+- ✉ Write me in telegram for collaboration

 <!---
 officialbishowb/officialbishowb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.